cronecode/graphql-pitch/PITCHME.md

   }
 }
 ```

+---

-- UserContainer: pass `currentUser` to UserGroupPageHeader
+- `UserContainer` passes `currentUser` to `UserGroupPageHeader`
-- UserGroupPageHeader: get the User Group Management operation from the operation config file
+- `UserGroupPageHeader` gets the User Group Management operation from the operation config file
-- UserGroupPageHeader: pass `currentUser`and the operation to ComponentAuthorization
+- `UserGroupPageHeader` passes `currentUser`and the operation to `ComponentAuthorization`
-- ComponentAuthorization: pass `currentUser`and operation to StandardPolicy
+- `ComponentAuthorization` passes `currentUser`and the operation to `StandardPolicy`
-- StandardPolicy: Iterate through `user.allowedOperations` and check `user.role`; authorize if `allowedOperations`
+- `StandardPolicy` iterates through `user.allowedOperations` and authorizes the component
+if `allowedOperations` contains the operation
+- `StandardPolicy` checks `user.role` and authorizes the component if
 contains the User Group Management operation or if `currentUser` has the administrator role
 - ComponentAuthorization: if authorized, display the button; if not, hide it.